AquaticEcoDynamics/Peel_ARC/Data/Phytoplankton/README.md

 ## Phytoplankton <img src="https://github.com/AquaticEcoDynamics/Peel_ARC/blob/master/Images/Logos/dwer.png" align="right">

-Data archive for phytoplankton data collected from the Department of Water and Environmental Regulation for the Peel-Harvey Estuary in 2008.
+Data archive for phytoplankton data collected by the Department of Water and Environmental Regulation (DWER) in the Peel-Harvey Estuary in 2008.

 ---

 ### Overview

-The phytoplankton dataset was collated from the Department of Water and Environmental Regulation to support the water quality research and modelling of the Peel-Harvey Estuary system.
-The dataset includes phytoplankton results and its environmental conditions at multiple regions of the Peel-Harvey Estuary (including the main tributaries) in year 2008, including:

-- Phytoplankton groups
-- Nutrient
+Data on the concentrations of various groups of phytoplankton were collected by the DWER at various sites throughout the Peel-Harvey Estuary in 2008.
+Measurements of the corresponding nutrient and physical conditions were also recorded.
+The collated data set comprises:

+- Concentrations (cells/mL) of each phytoplankton group
+- Concentrations of various nitrogen and phosphorous species at the surface and bottom of the water column
-- Physical(conductivty, temperature, DO, pH) profiles
+- Corresponding physical profiles (e.g. conductivity, temperature, DO, pH, Secchi depths)
 - Chlorophylls
-- Secchi depths
+- Concentration of chlorophylls a, b and c and Phaeophyta